 Friedrich Ebert was the first president of the Weimar Republic.
-Born into a working class family in 1871, Ebert was trained in leathercraft and made his early living as a saddler.
+Born into a working-class family in 1871, Ebert was trained in leathercraft and made his early living as a saddler.
 In his twenties Ebert became involved in trade unions, then the left-wing of the Social Democratic Party (SPD).
 He became a member of the Reichstag in 1912 and leader of the SPD the following year.
 By then, Ebert’s own political views had mellowed – he remained sympathetic to unions and working class interests, but was no radical, preferring the civility and certainty of political reform to upheaval, disorder and revolution.
-“Without democracy there is no freedom”, Ebert said in 1918.
+“Without democracy, there is no freedom”, Ebert said in 1918.
 “Violence, no matter who is using it, is reactionary.”

 During World War I, Ebert had invited criticism and controversy by supporting the war effort and the Kaiser’s wartime government – a position that caused a major split in the ranks of his party.
 In 1915 a radical anti-war faction of the SPD broke away to form the Spartakusbund; this group would form the basis of the Communist Party of Germany (KPD).
-In October 1918, with the war going poorly and public morale collapsing, government was assumed by a coalition let by liberal politician Prince Max von Baden.
+In October 1918, with the war going poorly and public morale collapsing, the government was assumed by a coalition led by liberal politician Prince Max von Baden.
 Ebert and Philipp Scheidermann became ministers, the first time that members of the SPD had been appointed to the national cabinet.
 When Kaiser Wilhelm II abdicated on November 9th, von Baden resigned and Ebert became the first president of the new German republic.

 As this was transpiring, KPD members were themselves preparing to fill the power vacuum left by the departing kaiser.
 As the communists organised and rallied their members for an attempt at socialist revolution, Ebert stood firm.
 His preference was for Germany to evolve into a social democracy, not have socialism thrust upon it by force.
 (He would later say of the revolution: “I do not want it, I even hate it like sin!”)
 On November 9th, the day he was proclaimed as president, Ebert made a handshake agreement with Wilhelm Groener, a member of the Reichswehr high command.
 Recognising the weakness of his government, Ebert sought the backing of the army.
 Groener reluctantly agreed, though he insisted that the new civilian government agree not to disband, reform or interfere with the Reichswehr.
 The Ebert-Groener pact, as it became known, proved critical factor to the government’s survival.
 The brigades of Freikorps (returned soldiers) who would defeat the Spartacist revolt acted with the endorsement of Reichswehr officers.